zyio/Thinny/_posts/2015-02-10-a-quick-look-into-thinny-22.md

 ## Page variables

 The page variables are set on the beginning of every post or page.
-Some of then are required, but other are optional.
+Some of then are required, but others are optional.

 ### Title and quote